lanceman2/Quickstream_dev/README.md

   in a while.
 - If you wish to make a tarball release use the GNU autotool building method and run *./configure* and *make dist*.
+- Files in the source are located in the same relative path of files that they are most directly related to in the installed paths.